 On that day, June, a retired counselor and teacher at Middletown High School, was in her kitchen making candy for a fundraiser.
-“I was wearing slick bootie type foot coverings and I fell hard,” she says.
+“I was wearing slick bootie type foot coverings and I fell hard,” she said.
 “I knew I had broken my hip.
 I heard

-Serious injuries, expert care
+Serious injuries, excellent care

 Her injuries did indeed include a broken hip, along with an injured rotator cuff and fractured ribs.
 Looking back at her experiences, June was glad the paramedics took her to Atrium Medical Center.
-“It was my first experience at Atrium and was the best hospital experience of my life,” she says.
+“It was my first experience at Atrium and was the best hospital experience of my life,” she said.

 “Being at Atrium’s Rehab Center had everything to do with me getting back to my life,” she reports.
 “The people, the program and the center itself is all about getting well and getting back as much of your mobility and lifestyle as possible.”